zillani/k8s-resources.bkp/CNCF/1-architecture/readme.md

 ### CNI

 ## Installation
-- install vmware
+- Install vmware
-- install 3 ubuntu servers 18.x (say, ubuntu1, ubuntu2, ubuntu3)
+- Install 3 ubuntu servers 18.x (say, ubuntu1, ubuntu2, ubuntu3)
 - ubuntu1 is master node and its should have 2 vCPUs, other can have 1vCPU
-- install k8s components on master node using this script, k8sMaster.sh
+- Install k8s components on master node using this script, `k8sMaster.sh`
 - once the installation is done, in the end you can find the output command generated
-- for worker nodes, use k8sSecond.sh
+- For worker nodes, use `k8sSecond.sh`
-- copy the command generated on master node and exectue the command on worker node
+- Copy the command generated on master node and exectue the command on worker node
-- after the installation is complete, you can ssh into the master node and access the cluster, OR you can copy the config located at `/etc/kubernetes/admin.conf`
+- After the installation is complete, you can ssh into the master node and access the cluster, OR you can copy the config located at `/etc/kubernetes/admin.conf`

 _note_: If you are accessing the cluster after restarting the nodes, please turn off swap